dotnet/docs-maui/docs/fundamentals/app-startup.md

 ## Register renderers

-To use controls backed by .NET MAUI handlers, with specific controls backed by Xamarin.Forms renderers, call the `ConfigureMauiHandlers` method on the `IAppHostBuilder` object.
+To use controls backed by .NET MAUI handlers, with specific controls backed by Xamarin.Forms renderers, call the `ConfigureMauiHandlers` method on the `MauiAppBuilder` object.
 Then, on the `IMauiHandlersCollection` object, call the `AddCompatibilityRenderer` method to add the required renderer:

 ```csharp
 using Microsoft.Maui;